Hard Painful Knot on the Bottom of My Foot [Causes & Best Treatment]

 - We go over the top causes of knots and bumps on the bottom of the foot.

 - We then go over the best home treatment and the best products for treating your plantar fibroma!

 - A plantar fibroma is a thick fibrous knot or nodule which develops in the arch of the foot.

-- The plantar fibroma is something that develops within the plantar fascia, which is a band of thick cord that attaches from your heel to the area around the toes in the bottom of the foot.
+- The plantar fibroma develops within the plantar fascia, which is a band of thick cord that attaches from your heel to the area around the toes in the bottom of the foot.

 - This fibroma can develop on just one or both feet.
 It can develop in numerous sponsoring just one spot.
-It can be very large in some cases the size of a golf ball, or can be very small almost like BBs.
+In some cases, it can be enormous the size of a golf ball or can be tiny, almost like BBs.

-- This can be a very difficult problem to go away, very frequently low level treatments do not get the job done.
+- This can be a challenging problem to go away.
+Very frequently, low-level treatments do not get the job done.

-- There are no obvious or clear causes of a plantar fibroma.
+- There are no obvious causes of a plantar fibroma.

 - There is a clear association between people who have plantar fashion pain and have plantar fibromas.

 - Although it is common to have plantar fascia pain without developing a plantar fibroma, most people with plantar fasciitis do not develop a plantar fibroma.

 - In summary, there is no definitive improvement cause.

 Signs and symptoms:

 - These generally appear as a thickened and noticeable lump in the arch of the foot.